onikakimasiaod/onikakimasiaod/README.md

 #### Click here to see <a href="https://resume.github.io/?oasiao">my resume</a>

 ## About me
 Currently finishing my course as Web Developer.
+Wishing to become a full-stack developer.

 ### Skills
 <div>